Oh, nuts! They sure can cause you trouble if you're allergic to them — and a growing

 hazelnuts, Brazil nuts, and pistachios.

-might picture lots of sneezing and runny noses.
-But unlike an allergy to spring flowers,
+you might picture lots of sneezing and runny noses.
+But unlike an allergy to spring

-a nut or peanut allergy can cause difficulty breathing and other very serious health
+flowers, a nut or peanut allergy can cause difficulty breathing and other very serious

-problems.
-That's why it's very important for someone with a nut or
+health problems.
+That's why it's very important for someone with

-peanut allergy to avoid eating nuts and peanuts, which can be tough
+a nut or peanut allergy to avoid eating nuts and peanuts, which can

 What Happens With a Tree Nut or Peanut Allergy?